jadecobra/python_tdd_exercises/source/sleep duration.rst

        def duration(wake_time, sleep_time):
            return f'{get_hour(wake_time)-get_hour(sleep_time)}:{wake_time-sleep_time}'

-  we get a `TypeError <./AssertionError.rst>`_ because we just tried to subtract one string from another
+  we get a :doc:`TypeError` because we just tried to subtract one string from another
 * we modify the second part of our timestamp to use the ``get_hour`` function

   .. code-block:: python